Family Floer SYZ singularities for the conifold transition

 \subsection{Explicit mirror construction}

 The duality condition (iii) in Conjecture \ref{conjecture_SYZ} may require certain specialized knowledge of Lagrangian Floer theory (in families).
-If we temporarily omit (iii), then the proof of Theorem \ref{Main_theorem_SYZ_intro} only require general knowledge since the mirror data can be literally expressed explicitly.
-However, a solution that is simple in expression does not mean that finding this solution is simple.
-At the heart of the matter lies the so-called family Floer theory, which has been investigated, to varying degrees, by the pioneers Abouzaid, Fukaya, and Tu \cite{AboFamilyFaithful,AboFamilyICM,AboFamilyWithout,FuFamily,FuAbelian,Tu}.
+If we temporarily omit (iii), then the proof of Theorem \ref{Main_theorem_SYZ_intro} only require general knowledge since the mirror data can be expressed explicitly.
 In \S \ref{s_mirror_construction}, we will provide a brief review of the family Floer mirror construction; we also suggest reading the outline in \S \ref{ss_outline_intro}.
 For legibility, we focus on the algorithmic aspect, keeping the reliance on the Floer-theoretic foundation \cite{Yuan_I_FamilyFloer} to a minimum.
-If any context appears unclear to the reader, the responsibility should lie with the author for not providing a sufficiently clear explanation, and further inquiries are welcome.

 \begin{proof}[Proof of Theorem \ref{Main_theorem_SYZ_intro} omitting (iii)] There is a special Lagrangian fibration in $X$ (cf. \cite{Chan_Pomerleano_Ueda}):

 Let $B_0$ and $\Delta$ denote the smooth and singular loci of $\pi$.
 It is known that $\Delta$ is given by the disjoint union of two skew lines (see Figure \ref{figure_singular_locus}):